 TOPICS

 GS Yuasa International continuously conducts human rights education in the form of meetings for all employees.
-In fiscal 2022, we set "diversity (psychological safety)" as an essential theme.
-Through discussions based on case studies in the workplace, an appreciation is fostered in employees that respecting diversity and enhanced awareness of unconscious bias (prejudices that one unconsciously holds due to past experiences, knowledge, and beliefs, among other things) can help to facilitate psychological safety.
+In fiscal 2023, we set "diversity (opinion diversity)" as an essential theme.
+Employees have gained an understanding that an environment where diverse opinions are respected (opinion diversity) can be achieved by bringing together people with different knowledge, experience, and values and engaging in dialogue.
+Employees have become aware that such an environment enables each employee to fully use his or her individuality and fosters the ability to generate new value and create innovative ideas throughout the company.
 In the future too, we are committed to promoting the creation of a culture that respects the diversity of all individuals so as to enable all employees to make the most of their multifarious values, experiences, knowledge, and abilities.

 The GS Yuasa Group promotes fair employee selection, evaluation and training based on ability and performance.
 We prohibit discrimination in recruitment, personnel assessment and other employee circumstances.
-Also, we respect diversity irrespective of race, gender, sexuality, nationality, place of birth, disability, religion or political opinion.
+Also, we respect diversity irrespective of race, gender, sexual orientation, gender identity, nationality, place of birth, disability, religion or political opinion.

 The GS Yuasa Group companies in Japan promote a pleasant workplace through labor and management working as one.
 GS Yuasa International Ltd. has adopted a "union shop system" and as a general rule all regular employees, aside from management, are members of the labor union (the rate of labor union membership is 100%, with the ratio of employees subject to collective bargaining being 79%).
 Furthermore, we are pursuing business based on mutual understanding achieved through labor union recommendations and active discussion on management policies of the Group companies in Japan, including working conditions and benefit programs for employees.
 In cases where an employee is transferred, the new workplace and details of the work are explained to the employee at least one month before the transfer order is issued.
 With regard to transfers of labor union members, the labor union confirms with the employee whether the transfer is unreasonable, and labor and management work together to create an organization where employees are convinced regarding the appropriateness of transfers and are provided opportunities for growth.
 Through such labor-management relations, we will continue to ensure the objectivity and transparency of company management and increase the effectiveness of our various initiatives.